Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 Suppose $\frk w^-,\frk w^+ > 0$ and $\frk w = \frk w^- + \frk w^+$.
-It is shown in~\cite[Theorem~1.9]{wedges} that if one cuts a weight-$\frk w$ quantum wedge by an independent chordal SLE$_{8/3}(\frk w^--2 ; \frk w^+-2)$ curve (or a concatenation of such curves in the thin wedge case) then one obtains a weight-$\frk w^-$ quantum wedge and an independent-$\frk w^+$ quantum wedge which can be glued together according to quantum boundary length to recover the original weight-$\frk w$ quantum wedge.
-Similarly, by~\cite[Theorem~1.12]{wedges}, if one cuts a weight-$\frk w$ quantum cone by an independent whole-plane SLE$_{8/3}(\frk w-2)$ curve, then one obtains a weight-$\frk w$ quantum wedge whose left and right boundaries can be glued together according to quantum length to recover the original weight-$\frk w$ quantum cone.
+It is shown in~\cite[Theorem~1.2]{wedges} that if one cuts a weight-$\frk w$ quantum wedge by an independent chordal SLE$_{8/3}(\frk w^--2 ; \frk w^+-2)$ curve (or a concatenation of such curves in the thin wedge case) then one obtains a weight-$\frk w^-$ quantum wedge and an independent-$\frk w^+$ quantum wedge.
+Since the $\sqrt{8/3}$-LQG length measures as viewed from either side of the curve match up~\cite{shef-zipper}, these two quantum wedges can be glued together according to quantum boundary length to recover the original weight-$\frk w$ quantum wedge.
+Similarly, by~\cite[Theorem~1.5]{wedges}, if one cuts a weight-$\frk w$ quantum cone by an independent whole-plane SLE$_{8/3}(\frk w-2)$ curve, then one obtains a weight-$\frk w$ quantum wedge whose left and right boundaries can be glued together according to quantum length to recover the original weight-$\frk w$ quantum cone.